2015 University of Oklahoma Sigma Alpha Epsilon racism incident: Reactions

 Several SAE chapters across the United States such as those from, but not limited to Harvard, Yale, Connecticut, Dartmouth College, Oregon State University, and North Dakota, jointly condemned the incident and applauded OU and SAE National Headquarters for taking steps in disbanding the chapter.

 The SAE-OU chapter's only two African-American alumni, medical sales businessman Jonathon Davis and lawyer William Bruce James II, defended the house mother, Beauton Gilbow, over her actions while also voicing their support for the chapter's closure.
 Davis has stated that his co-members in the chapter would have never allowed discriminatory behavior to take place while James echoed Davis' statements and stated that he disowns the people in the videos.

 Meanwhile, a student from the rival Oklahoma State University, who also bears the name Parker Rice, became the subject of hate mail and death threats in a case of mistaken identity.
 Unlike the Parker Rice in the racist chant who was a Dallas native, the other Parker Rice was a native of Oklahoma and was an electronics engineering graduate of OSU who had returned to the same institution to study an Asian Studies course majoring in Japanese as a preparation for his move to Japan.
-He admits his membership at the Oklahoma State University chapter of Alpha Phi Omega while condemning the racist chant incident.
+He indicates his membership at the Oklahoma State University chapter of the Alpha Phi Omega service fraternity while condemning the racist chant incident.
 The Oklahoma-native Rice later posted on social media that he has no connection to SAE and that he was not the Parker Rice in the video.